Skip to main content

 • review outputs, usage, cost, and failures in one place

-Experiments are useful when you want to test quality before publishing a change, compare models or prompt approaches, or run the same cases against an agent and a prompt.
+Experiments are useful when you want to test quality before publishing a change or compare models, prompt versions, deployed prompt variants, and agent configurations.

 What you’ll find here